-This comprehensive knowledge paves the way in harnessing the potential of plants for the production of food, animal feed and pharmaceuticals, as well as promoting health, good nutrition, food security and a sustainable agriculture.
+This paves the way in harnessing the potential of plants for the production of food, animal feed and pharmaceuticals, as well as promoting health, good nutrition, food security and a sustainable agriculture.

 In the course of our research, we learn how plant metabolism changes in response to environmental conditions and the mechanisms underpinning metabolic diversity.

-The impact of research within the Department is evident in many areas; we produce ground-breaking fundamental insights into plant biochemistry and genetics, we present our research to public and specialist groups and relevant industries, we engage with breeders and end users within a wide portfolio of projects and we are committed to training programmes for young researchers, including undergraduate and postgraduate students.
+The impact of our research is evident in many areas; we produce ground-breaking fundamental insights into plant biochemistry and genetics, we present our research to public and specialist groups and relevant industries, we engage with breeders and end users within a wide portfolio of projects and we are committed to training programmes for young researchers, including undergraduate and postgraduate students.